ParsaJR/pastore/README.md

 - A frontend service that knows how to interact with the Pastore's api.
-As for now, it assumes your front-end is available at the "/api" of the origin.
+As for now, it assumes your front-end is available at the "/api" of the same origin.